brycewray/hugo-site/content/posts/2022/07/more-tips-using-giscus.md

 This way, the user must **choose** to show the comments area, and the JS load comes into play *only* if that occurs.
 To see for yourself how it all works, open the **Network** tab in your browser's Inspector tool and then play with the **View/hide comments** pseudo-button down below.

+**Update, 2023-08-01**: This works in Chrome and Safari but not in Firefox, which damnedly insists on loading all the giscus JS regardless of whether the `details` element is opened or closed.
+{.box}

 ## Give the browser a head-start

 To facilitate slightly faster linking to the giscus app's remote host, just insert these [**resource hints**](https://www.w3.org/TR/resource-hints/) in each page's `head` (such as through a `head.html` [partial template](https://gohugo.io/templates/partials/), as I've done in this site):